Gaping Gill, Ingleborough

 From the cave, head across the bridge and onwards towards Trow Gill.
 The route is wide and clear, and you will not need to deviate from it.
 Before entering Trow Gill, the path bends round to the left at a 90 degree angle.
 The gorge ahead of you is Trow Gill and is a climber’s haven!
 Head through the middle of the gorge and towards the far end.
 There is a little bit of easy rock scrambling here upwards to the path, which would eventually lead you to the summit of Ingleborough.

-At this point, the fence partially surrounding Gaping Gill is visible in the distance on your right.
+At this point, the fence partially surrounding Gaping Gill is visible in the distance on your left.
 Walk towards the fence.
 You will see an information board about the pothole, and there are steps leading down to Fell Beck, and to Gaping Gill itself!
 There are some lovely pools upstream from Gaping Gill which are great to dip your toes in!
 PLEASE DO NOT ATTEMPT TO PADDLE ANYWHERE NEAR THE POTHOLE!
 There are plenty of pools at a safe distance upstream, and children should be supervised AT ALL TIMES because I don’t refer to it as a supermassive black hole for nothing, the drop is 100m in depth and will be lethal.

 Once you have paddled to your heart’s content (AT A SAFE DISTANCE… did I mention that?!), head back the way you came.
 This is a there and back again walk, that you will NOT mind doing twice!

-Last walked May 2022
+Last walked April 2025

 ⭐ We hope you enjoy our walks, but please exercise common sense as routes can change with the weather conditions and seasons!
 The routes have been walked by our own two feet, but you know your own limits.
 Always take a back-up map, don’t rely on GPS alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)